 It can feel like you are the only person experiencing the personal and structural barriers that are holding you back, but rest assured there are many others who are experiencing similar challenges.
 Many women have benefited from women’s networks within the organisations.
 Even if you don’t have a formal network, a strong support network of women can be invaluable during a challenging time in your professional or personal life.

-The next Public Sector Women in Leadership conference will be running on the 22nd & 23rd November in Canberra.
+Check out our Public Sector Conferences for 2018.
 You will have the opportunity to connect with like-minded women, hear inspiring stories and take away tips from leading public sector women to enhance your career in the public service.